Daninemt/chat_python/README.md

 # Chat_python

-This is a simpe python chat.
+This is a simple chat.

 ### Usage for docker platforms